Kexine/gp20-alessiapacca/assignment2/README.md

 ![alt text](https://github.com/eth-igl/gp20-alessiapacca/blob/master/assignment2/results/hond1.jpg) <br><br>
 ![alt text](https://github.com/eth-igl/gp20-alessiapacca/blob/master/assignment2/results/hond2.jpg) <br><br>
 ![alt text](https://github.com/eth-igl/gp20-alessiapacca/blob/master/assignment2/results/hond3.jpg) <br><br>
-If we compare it to the result from the mandatory task, we can first say that Meshlab uses a much higher resolution (200 in this case), therefore the final reconstruction is much more detailed and precise.<br>

 3) Compare your MLS reconstruction results to the surfaces obtained with Screened Poisson Reconstruction and RIMLS, and try to understand the differences.
 Report your findings.<br>
 Screened Poisson, when used with low resolutions, has an accuracy which is comparable to or exceeds the one of our MLS reconstruction, however has significantly faster processing times.
-As the paper explains, this is probably because of hierarchical clustering of the points and of a conforming octree structure, that enable a multigrid algorithm with linear complexity on the number of input points <br>
+Therefore, it can be used with much higher resolutions (200 in this case), resulting in a reconstruction which is much more detailed and precise.
+This means that it can handle large models in less time. <br> As the paper explains, this is probably because of hierarchical clustering of the points and of a conforming octree structure, that enable a multigrid algorithm with linear complexity on the number of input points <br>

 4) Append to your report a description of the method (normal constrain) and how it compares to the original point-value based approach. <br>
 The method, instead of using the MLS method to blend between constant values associated with each polygon/point, blends between functions associated with them.
 It does that by updating the vector of the constrained values of the neighboring points, on the right part of the equation, by a factor that depends on the normal of the point in consideration.